St Bernards Well

 Women under the age of 50 are not offered screening unless they have previously had breast cancer, have a first degree relative who developed breast cancer early (usually taken to mean <45yrs of age), or are known to carry certain genes which predispose to early-onset breast cancer.

-The programme is centrally coordinated with invitations being done on a 3 yearly basis, by GP practice – this means that you may not be invited immediately on turning 50 (if your practice has just been screened) , but you should have received your first appointment before turning 53.
-Green practice patients were invited in 2008 and will next be called in 2011.
+The programme is centrally coordinated with invitations being done on a 3 yearly basis by GP practice - this means that you may not be invited immediately on turning 50 (if your practice has just been screened), but you should have received your first appointment before turning 53.

-The Family Planning Clinic is an NHS clinic offering a wide range of services which include:
+The Sexual Health Clinic is an NHS clinic offering a wide range of services which include:

 Please see their web site links for information and advice, or telephone to make an appointment:

-You do not require a GP referral to attend the Family Planning Clinic, although your GP may suggest referral if you have initially consulted them.
+You do not require a GP referral to attend the Sexual Health Centre, although your GP may suggest referral if you have initially consulted them.
 Some clinics operate on a drop-in basis.

 What are your reasons for stopping?

-• less worry about long-term health risks.
-In general, risk of heart attack halves in about a year, and risk of cancer is greatly reduced within a few years of stopping smoking.
+- less worry about long-term health risks.
+In general, risk of a heart attack halves in about a year and risk of cancer is greatly reduced within a few years of stopping smoking.
 Ask your doctor about the effects of smoking on your own health.

 Do you want to stop smoking?